Loan Quality Advisor FAQ

 - Prior to funding correspondent loans.

 Yes.
-LQA will return a response for each loan submitted, even if the loan fails completeness checks and cannot be processed.
-In the case that one loan in a batch fails to process, the rest of the loans in that batch will continue through the evaluation and results will be returned.
-Additionally, you can apply filters to view only the loans with discrepancies, if desired, which may help streamline your process and provide added efficiencies.
+LQA returns a response for each loan submitted, even if the loan fails completeness checks and cannot be processed.
+In the case that one loan in a batch fails to process, the rest of the loans in that batch continue through the evaluation and results are returned.
+Additionally, once you receive your batch level results, you can apply filters to view only the loans with errors, if desired, which may help streamline your process and provide added efficiencies.

 Yes.
-The Export Results function allows you to export the batch file evaluation result to an XML file format.
-There is also the capability to create a print-friendly version of the Summary of Batch Results and Loan Evaluation allowing you to save the results as a PDF using a PDF writer.
-In a future release, LQA functionality will be enhanced to provide evaluation results in Excel and CSV formats.
+The Export Results function allows you to export batch file evaluation results.
+You can export results in several formats including excel, CSV, and XML.
+There is also the capability to create a print-friendly version of the Summary of Batch Results and Loan Level Evaluation Results allowing you to save the results as a PDF using a PDF writer.

 Yes.
-The specific requirements for resubmitting a loan post-closing to Loan Prospector are located in Section 2.2.1(k) of the Guide.
-Resubmitting the loan to LQA is not required; however, you may want to resubmit to LQA if the loan requires a second look and subsequent changes have been made.
+The specific requirements for resubmitting a loan post-closing to Loan Prospector are located in Sections 5101.6 & 5101.7 of the Single-Family Seller/Servicer Guide (Guide).
+Resubmitting the loan to LQA is not required; however, you may want to resubmit to LQA if subsequent changes are made.

 There is no requirement to submit to LQA in order to deliver a loan to Freddie Mac at this time.
 However, we encourage you to use LQA to assist you in identifying loan eligibility issues before loans are sold to Freddie Mac.
 Using LQA during your loan manufacturing process will provide you with greater certainty that the loans you sell to Freddie Mac meet our requirements.